These Northern Sask. students were displaced by wildfires — now they are helping restore their forests | CBC News

 The project is funded by Environment and Climate Change Canada.
 It aims to establish Indigenous communities as equal treaty partners in Canada's transition to a low-carbon, sustainable and decolonial society.

-"We want to come up with solutions that are custom for us, that work for our First Nation community so we are trying to train and give the kids the tools to help them adapt [to climate change]," Dënë Cheecham-Uhrich, one of the project's co-ordinators, said.
+"We want to come up with solutions that are custom for us, that work for our First Nation community so we are trying to train and give the kids the tools to help them adapt [to climate change]," Dënë Cheecham-Uhrich, principal investigator of the project, said.

 It is the third year the students participated in the project, but for Grade 11 student Ava Haynes this year's tree planting came with urgency.